sorciosecco/oadmet-pxr-activity-prediction/README.md

 | (5, 6] | 102 | -0.2283 | 0.3052 |
 | (6, 8] | 10 | -0.8187 | 0.8187 |

+The model's limited predictive performance for highly active compounds may be attributed to the lack of an appropriate 3D conformer representation, which can play a critical role in protein binding.
+Conversely, the model's difficulty in predicting compounds with low activity may not be entirely due to the model itself.
+Instead, it is likely influenced by the high experimental uncertainty associated with low-activity compounds, which reduces confidence in their reported activity labels.
+As the challenge organisers noted, "I wouldn't put much faith in anything less than 4 (100 μM), which is probably close to the solubility limit for most compounds." (https://discord.com/channels/1412827471488745545/1481446049473237187/1498865953386266865).

 # Conclusion
-I have developed a consensus model for predicting the pEC<sub>50</sub> of partially blind dataset of PXR ligands.
+For the second stage of the OpenADMET - PXR challenge (activity prediction track) I have developed a regression model and predicted the pEC<sub>50</sub> of a partially blind dataset of PXR ligands with it.
 The model showed good predictive power, but struggled to predict accurately the values at the extremes.
-Future work will include the use of conformer-dependent 3D descriptors to identify the active conformations of the high end potency compounds, structure-based representations to improve the overall accuracy and multi-instance learning to account for multiple chemical states of compounds.
+Future work will include the use of conformer-dependent 3D descriptors to identify the active conformations of the high end potency compounds, structure-based representations to improve the overall accuracy,  multi-instance learning to account for multiple chemical states of compounds, and the incorporation of the experimental uncertainty to downweight the low activity compounds.
 # Acknowledgments
 - OpenADMET for organising the challenge.
 - [Molecular Discovery Ltd](https://www.moldiscovery.com/) for providing the programs MoKa and VolSurf.